Bungie Facing Legal Trouble Over Destiny 2’s Red War Campaign

 • Both stories feature powerful superweapons: the “Atonizer” in Martineau’s work and “The Almighty” in Destiny 2.

-• Martineau’s work depicts Earth in a state of chaos, with burning settlements and ongoing rebel fights against Red Legion invaders—plot element found in Destiny 2’s opening scenes.
+• Martineau’s work depicts Earth in a state of chaos, with burning settlements and ongoing rebel fights against Red Legion invaders—a plot element found in Destiny 2’s opening scenes.

 • The lawsuit claims similarities in other elements such as: